 DIY Kitchen Cupboard Turned Dartboard Cabinet

 This creative repurposing of kitchen cabinets is courtesy of At the Picket Fence.
 Instead of shelling out money for a new dartboard cabinet (which can be plenty costly), save some money by crafting one yourself.
-The best part is, there really isn’t anything you need to do to the cabinet other than moving it and placing a dartboard in there.
+The best part is, there really isn’t anything you need to do to the cabinet doors other than moving them and placing a dartboard in there.
 So simple, yet so clever.

 DIY Craft Room/Office/Bedroom Desk

 How to Nest For Less is the inspiration behind this DIY project for repurposing old cabinets.
 The best part about this project is that it can fit into many different spaces.
-If you have a designated craft room or office, your old cabinets will look great after they are turned into a desk.
+If you have a designated craft room or office, your old kitchen cabinets will look great after they are turned into a desk.
 They also look good in bedrooms and offer space for your kids to study.
 You could even put it in your garage for extra storage space and a work desk for other DIY projects.

 Homemade Play Kitchen